dudethatbe/frame-bot/README.md

 I'm moving this project to Gitlab https://gitlab.com/dudethatbe/frame-bot/-/tree/main

-Github is a replaceable platform for replaceable humans :)
+Github is a replaceable platform for replaceable humans :) So here's a garbage repo for historical purposes.
+It'll disappear eventually.
+Not like I imagine anyone's desperate to read through some poorly-implemented and documented code.
+Seriously, check the gitlab repo for an easier to understand project.
+If any of this is news to you then I'd suggest looking at https://github.com/selfagency/microsoft-drop-ice ◀

 ---